immense/Remotely/README.md

 * Right-click: Tap and hold
 * Click-and-drag: Tap and hold with one finger, tap and release a second finger (without pinch-zooming)
 	* The click-and-drag operation will begin where finger one is held.

+## End User Support Page
+There's a page at `/GetSupport` where end users can request support.
+When the form is submitted, an alert appears on the main page, above the grid.

+A shortcut to this page is placed in the `\Program Files\Remotely\` folder.
+You can copy it anywhere you like.
+You can also have it copied to the desktop automatically by using the `-supportshortcut` switch on the installer.

 ## Configuration
 The following settings are available in appsettings.json.